ansys/ansys-sphinx-theme/doc/source/examples/admonitions.rst

 The examples included here were originally copyrighted and licensed as follows:

 - Copyright (c) 2021, Pradyun Gedam.
-Licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (SPDX-License-Identifier: CC-BY-SA-4.0), as specified by PyData Sphinx theme in their examples.
+Licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (SPDX-License-Identifier: CC-BY-SA-4.0), as specified by the PyData Sphinx Theme in their examples.